Understanding the Science of Rolfing

 Within Structural Integration (Rolfing), fascia, has been fundamentally recognized as the ground layer of the body and the organ of shape.
 Nerves, blood, lymph vessels, bones, muscles, and organs, virtually everything in the body is surrounded and held in place by the fascia.
 Where muscles move us and bones create support, fascia gives and defines our shape.
 When the fascial shape is changed then the body’s container is changed and the body has an ability to move and support itself in a new way.

-Within the last few years, the recognition that fascia is not only surrounding and supporting the aforementioned tissues, it has also been found to be inside the organs, nerves, and walls of the Blood, and lymph vessels.
-This new understanding has created a shift into a realization of how fascial tissues work, that fascia’s effects are even more global than thought.
-With this knowledge we are able to effect more specifically atypical or pathologic issues of the body.
-This is done by understanding how collagen fibers, which fascia is made up of, and myofibroblasts that are inside fascial tissues, interact.
+Within the last few years, the recognition that fascia is not only surrounding and supporting the aforementioned tissues, fascia has also been found to be inside the organs, inside the nerves, as well as the walls of the Blood, and lymph vessels.
+This new understanding has created a shift to a realization of how fascial tissues work, that fascia’s effects and involvement within the body are more comprehensive than previously realized.
+With this knowledge we are able to effect more specifically atypical or pathologic tissue issues of the body.

 The significance of this is that a regional feedback loop between myofibroblasts in the nerves, the spine, the muscles, and all tissues in a given area are interwoven and affecting each other.
 Regional issues then affect the body in a global way.
 Thus, globally interconnected myofibroblasts hold whole body’s structural positionality.
 Thus, contraction in the nerves creates neural sequencing, myofibril tone, then local and global structural alignment.